 IndiCanja bills their soil as developed by growers, for growers as well as being ideal for beginners or pro’s, an all-in-one soil perfect for every stage of growth.

-We already know about the qualities of someone like FoxFarm Soil, but the big question is, is their room for another organic soil?
+We already know about the qualities of someone like FoxFarm Soil, but the big question is, is there room for another organic soil?
 And ultimately does the Purple Cow IndiCanja have what it takes to sit among the top manufacturers?

-The top-rated reviews from users so far would suggest they do, but the proof is in the pudding, or should we say the harvest…
+Whilst a small number of consumers have experienced fungus gnats, the top-rated reviews from users so far would suggest they do, but the proof is in the pudding, or should we say the harvest…

 - Certified by the Organic Materials Review Institute